O:

 Official inspection legend: An official marking of USDA inspection for a processing plant applied to products processed there.
 Different legends are used on meat (beef/pork/lamb) products and poultry products; both are circular and carry the USDA number assigned to the plant where the product was last processed.
 Also Bug.
 See Marking.

-Official sample-lot inspection service: grain inspection service in which a licensed sampler draws a representative sample from the grain and takes it to a Federal Grain Inspection Service-approved laboratory for analysis by a licensed inspector.
+Official sample-lot inspection service: A grain inspection service in which a licensed sampler draws a representative sample from the grain and takes it to a Federal Grain Inspection Service-approved laboratory for analysis by a licensed inspector.
 See Submitted sample inspection service.

 Official(ly) identified (identification)(identifying): The moment when an official identification number is applied to an animal by means of an identification method or device approved by APHIS for purposes related to official disease control programs or animal movements in interstate or international commerce.